DivanDesign/EvolutionCMS.snippets.ddGetDocumentField/README.md

 ### Additional data into result chunk

 For example, we are getting something with the Ditto snippet.
-Into Ditto chunk `result_tpl` we need to get phone number & fax, if phone is not empty or nothing.
+Into Ditto chunk `outputterParams->tpl` we need to get phone number & fax, if phone is not empty or nothing.
 Chunk code:

 ```html
 <div class="test_row">